Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 Good news for consumers!

-If you need helmets for a campaign, or perhaps just for a large family, you will find sources below for helmets certified to the CPSC standard beginning at $3 to $5.
-For local purchase, Target has them starting at $7.14, while most Wal-Mart stores have Bell brand youth, adult and toddler helmets starting at $7.14 (or $10 in some stores), with some Schwinn models that will fit better starting at about $15.
-Toys 'R' Us and other retailers have them every day for $8 to $25.
-Even bicycle stores, with their higher level of service and valuable help in fitting, usually have helmets under $35.
+If you need helmets for a campaign, or perhaps just for a large family, you will find sources below for helmets certified to the CPSC standard beginning at about $10.
+For local purchase, Target and Wal-Mart have them starting at $15.
+Toys 'R' Us and other retailers have them every day for $15 to $25.
+The Bell Turnpike toddler model sells for $5 at Five Below.
+Even bicycle stores, with their higher level of service and valuable help in fitting, usually have helmets around $35.
 Some local bike shops will shave their prices for a campaign to encourage more walk-in business.
 So you may find good helmets for your program at a local discounter or bike shop.

 If you are seeking bids for a large order, or do not have local sources of cheap helmets, there are many choices: